dzackgarza/Notes/Independent Study/Quals/Topics.md

 Galois Theory:
 field automorphisms
 - fixed fields and the Fundamental Theorem of Galois Theory
-- appli-
-cation in examples of small degree
+- application in examples of small degree
 - Galois theory of finite fields
 - abelian extensions of Q
--
-Primitive Element Theorem
+- Primitive Element Theorem
 - Fundamental Theorem of Algebra
-- symmetric functions and
+- symmetric functions
-the Fundamental Theorem of Symmetric Functions
+- the Fundamental Theorem of Symmetric Functions
 - discriminants
 - roots of polynomials of
 degree ≤ 4